NatLabRockies/pysam/docs/tools/SixParSolve.rst

 In SAM, we'll still provide these approximate fits in the module library provided the error is not too large, however the power production will be off.
 For these modules, the IPOPT solution may differ from the SSC solution.

-In a test with 21588 modules, 19,556 were solved by both IPOPT and SSC.
-1,448 modules were solved only by IPOPT.
+In a test with 21,598 modules, 10 had data errors.
+Of the remaining 21,588 modules, 21,577 were solved using PySAM.SixParSolve.
-In a test with 22,068 modules, 20,754 were solved by both.
-The ratio of the power production using the Python script vs SSC solution is shown in the below table:
+Of the 20,754 that were solved by both PySAM.SixParSolve and SSC.6parsolve, the ratio of the power production using the Python script vs SSC solution is shown in the below table:

 .. list-table:: Python vs SSC Solution Comparison
    :header-rows: 1